middlewares/psr15-middlewares/README.md

 ## Contributing

-Use the package repository of each component to notify any issue or pull request related with it, and use this repositorio for generical questions, new middlewares discussions, etc.
+Use the package repository of each component to notify any issue or pull request related with it, and use this repository for generical questions, new middlewares discussions, etc.

 See [CONTRIBUTING](CONTRIBUTING.md) for contributing details.